 Fake debt collectors: Consumers receive phone calls and voicemails from scammers threatening legal action to collect money that isn't actually owed.
 Don't provide any information.
 Check to find out if the agency is real by asking for the caller's name, company address and telephone number.
 Then hang up and verify that information.
-You can also check your credit report for free at www.annualcreditreport.com.
+You can also check your credit report for free at annualcreditreport.com.

-Smishing: Con artists send text messages that ask you to verify personal information like Social Security and credit card numbers.
+Smishing: Con artists send text messages that ask you to verify personal information that ask you to verify personal information like Social Security and credit card numbers.
 Contact your bank or credit card company directly and don't respond to the text.

-Tax return: Scammers impersonate tax return websites to get information, such as your name and Social Security number in order to file fraudulent tax returns.
+Tax return: Scammers impersonate tax return websites to get information, such as your name and Social Security number, in order to file fraudulent tax returns.